zanderfilet/zanderfilet.github.io/_projects/6_project.md

 After observing that one-step denoising and pure-noise denoising collapse to averaged prototypes, I needed a model that could explicitly represent how images evolve over multiple denoising steps.

-I modified the UNet to be explicitly conditioned on the scalar timestep \(t\) so the model could learn different behaviors at different noise levels.
-I implemented FCBlocks (small fully-connected networks built from `nn.Linear`) to embed a normalized \(t \in [0,1]\), then used those embeddings to modulate intermediate decoder activations (e.g., scaling the unflatten and upsampling features) so the network could represent a time-dependent flow field rather than a single fixed denoising function.
+I modified the UNet to be explicitly conditioned on the scalar timestep $t$ so the model could learn different behaviors at different noise levels.
+I implemented FCBlocks (small fully-connected networks built from `nn.Linear`) to embed a normalized $t \in [0,1]$, then used those embeddings to modulate intermediate decoder activations (e.g., scaling the unflatten and upsampling features) so the network could represent a time-dependent flow field rather than a single fixed denoising function.

 ##### 2.2: Training the UNet

 With time conditioning in place, training naturally shifted from predicting clean images to predicting how samples should move over time.
-I trained the time-conditioned UNet to predict the flow from an interpolated noisy sample \(x_t\) back toward the clean image \(x\) at a randomly sampled timestep \(t\).
-For each batch, I sampled MNIST digits, sampled random \(t\), constructed \(x_t\) on-the-fly, and optimized the UNet with Adam (initial lr \(=10^{-2}\)) to regress the target flow, while using an exponential learning-rate decay scheduler stepped once per epoch.
+I trained the time-conditioned UNet to predict the flow from an interpolated noisy sample $x_t$ back toward the clean image $x$ at a randomly sampled timestep $t$.
+For each batch, I sampled MNIST digits, sampled random $t$, constructed $x_t$ on-the-fly, and optimized the UNet with Adam (initial lr $=10^{-2}$) to regress the target flow, while using an exponential learning-rate decay scheduler stepped once per epoch.
 I tracked the training loss across the full run and plotted it as the primary training signal.

 <div class="row">
     <div class="col-sm">